oneohthree/bootify/README.md

 ## Bugs

 * Old `lsblk` versions have less available columns to report device data.
+The script will crash if your system uses them.
 * You can't use Windows 7 32bits in UEFI mode.
 UEFI is supported from Windows 7 64bits onwards.
 If you try to make a USB bootable using Windows 7 32bits it will never work.